EU-Funding 300.000.- Euro

 These efforts are badly needed: Despite the activities of the EU and national institutions as well as intermediate institutions and actors, research as well as opinion surveys diagnose a growing gap between what has been termed “EU elites” and EU citizens [1].
 The EU has a legitimacy problem [2], support rates have been decreasing during the peak of the financial crisis [3] (see also the respective Eurobarometer data) [4] and despite the economic situation improving, votes for populist, extremist, anti-EU and anti-democrat parties and movements are on the rise throughout the EU [5].
 At the same time, the Europeanisation of politics and decision making continues to impact and transform the national democratic systems of the member states [6].

-The network´s results will deliver well-based findings about the sources of contemporary EU-criticism and the character of the oft-cited gap between EU elites and average citizens that can be considered as representative for the EU altogether as they come from a representative selection of EU countries.
+The network´s results will deliver well-based findings about the sources of contemporary EU-criticism and the character of the oft-cited gap between EU elites and citizens as it is seen and defined by students, i.e. a relatively well-informed and Europhile citizen group.
+Findings have a high representativity for the EU altogether as they come from a representative selection of EU countries.
 Research findings will be spread and further debated in conferences, network events, via a website and social media, and various publications.
 These activities will on one hand serve at promoting active EU citizenship and values, enhance awareness of the EU, and facilitate future engagement and people-to-people dialogue.
-They will also enhance understanding of debates on priority reforms of the EU in the framework of the two-year Conference on the Future of Europe, where universities and research centers are also invited to support the Conference process, and enhance the quality of citizen involvement and deliberations on the EU reforms at various levels [7].
+They will also enhance understanding of debates on priority reforms of the EU as they just have been debated in the framework of the two-year Conference on the Future of Europe, where universities and research centers are also invited to support the Conference process.
+Altogether our project will enhance knowledge on citizen involvement and deliberations on the EU reforms at various levels [7]